-Breast augmentation, or enlargement, is a surgical procedure that increases fullness to the breasts using implants.
-As one of the most popular cosmetic procedures for women, it is very efficient in improving the contours of your body and helping you feel more attractive.
+Breast enlargement, enhancement or augmentation is a surgical procedure that increases fullness to the breasts using implants.
+As one of the most requested plastic surgery procedures for women, it is very efficient in improving the contours of your body and helping you feel more confident in your appearance.
+Augmentation is a highly customisable procedure that Mr Ritz will tailor to your concerns, individual body proportions and aesthetic goals.

-You can look at samples of implants to gain a better understanding of the different shapes and textures that are available.
-It may also be beneficial for you to try on “sizers” in a bra that provide an example of how you will look will larger breasts.
+You can also view samples of implants in our office to gain a better understanding of the different shapes and textures that are currently available.
+You may see a benefit in trying on “sizers” in a bra to give you an idea of not only how your larger breasts might look, but also how they might feel.

-Mr Ritz will measure your breasts and determine whether you are healthy enough to receive surgery.
-One of the most important parts of your consultation is assessing the size and shape of your breasts and coming to a realistic expectation about what implants can provide.
+Mr Ritz will use this appointment to collect information from you as well.
+He will take a full medical history to determine whether you are healthy enough for surgery.
+He will also measure your breasts since one of the most critical components to your consultation is assessing the current size and shape of your breasts to provide you with a realistic expectation of what your implants might offer.

-Two weeks before your surgery, you will come in for a second consultation to review the treatment plan that Mr Ritz has created and go over any additional questions or concerns you may have about breast enlargement.
+Two weeks before your surgery, you will come in for a second consultation to review the treatment plan you created with Mr Ritz and to go over any questions or concerns you might have about your procedure.

 During the surgery

-You should arrive 30 minutes to two hours before your surgery to meet with Mr Ritz who will mark any incisions and techniques he plans to use.
-You will also see an anaesthetist to discuss what will happen as you go under for surgery.
+You should arrive 30 minutes to two hours before your surgery to meet with Mr Ritz, so he has time to mark your incisions and review the techniques he plans to use.
+Your anaesthetist will also visit with you to discuss what will happen as you go under the anaesthesia for your surgery.

-You will receive general anaesthesia which will render you unconscious and ensure your complete comfort during surgery.
-Mr Ritz will make an incision in a designated location and create a pocket within the chest where he will eventually place the implant.
-Using an inflatable sizer, Mr Ritz will expand the pocket to the appropriate size and insert your implants.
+Your breast augmentation will take place under general anaesthesia, which means you will be comfortably asleep throughout your procedure.
+Mr Ritz will make your incision in the pre-determined location and create a pocket within the chest that allows him to place the implant.
+Using an inflatable sizer, Mr Ritz will expand the pocket to the appropriate size so that he can put your implants into place.

 Post operative care